SamhitaWiki/future-of-work/README.md

 ## What

 With this Samhita, we are serving the information needs of professionals who want to punch above their weight and are willing to learn and grow for the same.
+Most of the articles we will be covering will be "methods" or How Tos

 ## Why are we doing this?